zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Essays or book reviews are due on MPCafé.

 On MPCafé, we open the program to the public.
 We convert the MPC into a café.
-Your parents might show up.
+Your parents or friends might show up.
 Students are expected to demonstrate their mastery of their research that month in a creative format.

 MPCafé is mostly for Bootcampers.
 Students in their second and third years can also show their work on MPCafé.
 Students may practice public speaking through a talk, or may put their art or other work on display.